nadili-401-advanced-javascript/lab-10/README.md

 #### `404.js`
 #### `error.js`

-#### Lab Quesions
+#### Quesions
 *  Currently, the client is just sending us an object containing the username and password to us, which is why we can just pass along (req.body).
 What is a better way to do this?
-   * The client should encrypt the password using basic auth.
+   * Basic access authentication would be a better way: In basic HTTP authentication, a request contains a header field in the form of Authorization: Basic <credentials>, where credentials is the base64 encoding of id and password joined by a single colon :.

 * What are the pros and cons of setting res.cookie?
-   * The use of cookies places trust on the client side.
-Not all browsers support cookies and users have the option to enable or disable cookies.
-They do not require server resources.
-Cookies can persist for long periods of time (days, months, years).
-Easily manageable.
+    * We're storing token in cookie so that user doesn't need to provide his credentials again to navigate through the website.
+Not sure about down-side in this particular case.

 * What does .isModified do and why do we use it?
-   * Checks if a password is entered.
-If so, hash the password using bcrypt
+   * .isModified is mangoos method to check if record was modified.
+We're checking it to see if we need to ecrypt (hash) it.

 ### Setup